 Richard Henry Pratt forwards vouchers covering the expense of Alfred John Standing incurred in the return of two runaway students to the Office of Indian Affairs.

 Richard Henry Pratt responds to a request from J. C. Williamson regarding his son who had run away from his outing home on August 3, 1892.
 Pratt provides some background on Curtis and the fact that he had expressed no discontent towards his outing experience.
 He further indicates that he is directing his outing agent to visit New York City to…

 Richard Henry Pratt forwards and requests approval for voucher for the travel and expenses incurred in the capture and return of two runaway pupils.

 Paul Martin requests assistance from Thomas J. Morgan in locating his son, James Martin, who had runaway from the Carlisle Indian School.
 Martin encloses a letter from Richard Henry Pratt detailing the circumstances before James left Carlisle.

 Richard Henry Pratt replies to the request for the return of William and Sarah Archiquette by their parents.
-Pratt notes that the students were offered each year to return home and they choose to stay at Carlisle.
-He ends his letter by discussing his discontent with the author of the request S. S. Burleson.
+Pratt notes that every year after their reuired enrollment had ended the students were offered the opportunity to return home and they choose to stay at Carlisle.
+He ends his letter by discussing his discontent with the continued…

 Richard Henry Pratt responds to the request for the return of Abner Patterson from his parents Martha and David.
 Pratt notes that Abner is an extremely healthy student who would benefit from remaining at Carlisle for the agreed upon period.